collinsonindo/arbitrary-precision-integer-calculator/README.md

 ## Acknowledgments

 - This project was inspired by the challenge of overcoming JavaScript's precision limitations and is built entirely from scratch without external libraries.
-- This project is also my submission for The Pesapal Junior Programmer Challenge '24.

----

-## Additional Questions

-### 1. What do you love most about computing?

-Computing offers great opportunities for creativity and innovation.
-Creating high-quality computing solutions is a highly creative activity, and computing supports creative work in many other fields.
-The best solutions in computing exhibit high levels of elegance and beauty.

-### 2. If you could meet any scientist or engineer who died before A.D.
-2000, whom would you choose, and why?

-I would choose to meet Alan Turing.
-His groundbreaking work in theoretical computer science laid the foundation for modern computing and artificial intelligence.
-Turing's development of the concept of the "Turing machine" and his contributions to breaking the Enigma code during World War II showcase his brilliance and determination.
-I am inspired by his ability to apply abstract mathematical concepts to real-world problems and his vision for what machines could achieve.
-Meeting him would provide an incredible opportunity to learn from one of the greatest minds in computing history and to discuss his perspectives on the future of technology.